AmirovAldiyar/kolorz-frontend/README.md

 - HTML - HTML enhanced for web apps!
 - CSS - awesomely style an HTML
-- Vue.js - framework for building user interfaces
+- JS - user interaction
 - Nuxt.js - Free and open source web application framework based on Vue.js, Node.js, Webpack and Babel.js.

 And of course Kolorz itself is open source with a [public repository][kolorz] on GitLab [^3].